Azure/azure-keyvault-cli-extension/README.md

-#  Microsoft Azure Key Vault Preview Extension for Azure CLI 2.0
+#  Azure Key Vault Preview Extension for Azure CLI 2.0

 The Azure CLI extension for Key Vault is an extension which previews unreleased functionality in the keyvault command module.